-- A. To delineate the eligible uses of Local Streets and Roads funds authorized under Alameda County Transportation Commission Master Program Funding Agreements, these implementation guidelines have been developed to specify the requirements that local jurisdictions must follow in their use of Measure B and Vehicle Registration Fees (VRF) pass-through funds.
-These guidelines are incorporated by reference in the Master Program Funding Agreements.
+- A. To delineate the eligible uses of Local Streets and Roads funds authorized under Alameda County Transportation Commission Master Program Funding Agreements, these implementation guidelines have been developed to specify the requirements that local jurisdictions must follow in their use of Measure B, Measure BB, and Vehicle Registration Fees (VRF) Direct Local Distribution funds.
+These guidelines are incorporated by reference in the Master Programs Funding Agreements.
 All other terms and conditions for programs are contained in the agreements themselves.
 The intent of the implementation guidelines is to: - 1.
 Provide guidance on Local Streets and Roads funds eligible uses and expenditures. - 2.
-Define the terms in the Master Program Funding Agreements. - 3.
+Define the terms in the Master Programs Funding Agreements. - 3.
 Guide Local Streets and Roads Program implementation.